anderslime/thesis/notes/ideas.md

   changes in the underlying data/data source/input.
 A change is identified by a unique node_id and an instance_key (strings)
   -> When a change i received, the node is looked up in the graph with thec

+# On out-of-memory:

+- Evict values of lowest priority